majgis/cache-shrinkwrap/README.md

   2. [npm-cache](https://www.npmjs.org/doc/cli/npm-cache.html)
   3. [StackOverflow  - Can dependencies be included when using npm cache add?](http://stackoverflow.com/questions/22215606/can-dependencies-be-included-when-using-npm-cache-add)

-## Release History
-0.1.1 - Documentation was updated and the public api was simplified 0.1.0 - Basic loading of npm-shrinkwrap.json for populating the npm cache

 ## License
 Copyright (c) 2014 SLCHackers
 Licensed under the MIT license.

+## Release History
+0.1.2 - removed npm-shrinkwrap.json to prevent installation of dev dependencies 0.1.1 - Documentation was updated and the public api was simplified 0.1.0 - Basic loading of npm-shrinkwrap.json for populating the npm cache